 This Russian navy style macaroni recipe will make you a spicier rendition of the classic Soviet period dish makarony po-flotsky or Макароны По-Флотски in Russian – ‘po’ means ‘in the style/fashion of’, while ‘flotsky’ refers to ‘fleet’, as in ‘navy fleet’ – hence ‘fleet macaroni’.

-It was also called ‘Soviet Bolognese’, but while delicious, aside from minced beef and onion, the simple yet tasty Russian pasta dish shares little with the Northern Italian specialty.
+It was also called ‘Soviet Bolognese’.
+While delicious, aside from minced beef and onion, this simple yet tasty Russian pasta dish shares little with the Northern Italian specialty.

 Ragu alla Bolognese has a richer meat sauce and greater depth of flavour – something I’ve tried to inject into this makarony po-flotsky with spice, rather change the identity of the dish with tomatoes.

-My Russian navy style macaroni recipe actually doesn’t stray too far from the original recipe, which is well-documented – so there’s no mushrooms nor red wine, and definitely no blackberries, which I spotted in one recipe.
+My Russian navy style macaroni recipe actually doesn’t stray too far from the original recipe, which is well-documented – so there are no mushrooms nor red wine, and definitely no blackberries, which I spotted in one recipe.

 I also use loads of fresh fragrant dill, that quintessential Russian herb that finds its way into most of my family recipes.
-Its scent filled my grandfather’s garden and grandmother’s kitchen in their red-brick home in Western Sydney.
+I remember its scent filling my grandfather’s garden and grandmother’s kitchen in their red-brick home in Western Sydney.

-Which is where I should point out one of the fascinating things about Russian navy style macaroni, and that it’s a dish that a lot of men and women my age will tell you was one of the few things that their grandfather cooked.
+Which is where I should point out that one of the most fascinating things about Russian navy style macaroni is that it’s a dish that a lot of men and women my age of Russian-Ukrainian heritage will tell you was one of the few dishes that their grandfathers cooked.

 Domestic spaces were very much delineated back in the day, and while there’s no denying my Russian grandfather was a hard-working man, he looked after the veggie garden and chooks, house repairs, and stoked the fire in the laundry, but he rarely ever cooked.

-Papa helped baboushka with pickling and preserving and minced the meat baba bought from the butchers in Blacktown, but about the only time he cooked was if baba was sick – or he was making his Soviet Bolognese.
+Papa helped baboushka with pickling and preserving, and he minced the meat that baba bought from the butchers in Blacktown.
+But about the only time he cooked was if baba was sick – or he was making his Soviet Bolognese.
 Perhaps that was due to the macho origins of the dish?

 My grandparents’ navy style macaroni actually tasted more like Australian spaghetti Bolognese than it did authentic ragu all Bolognese.
 They even sprinkled ‘parmesan cheese’ on top.
 (My dish probably makes something more akin to the original.)